Unveiling Stochasticity: Universal Multi-modal Probabilistic Modeling for Traffic Forecasting: Methodology

+As a result, a unit-range output for the first Gaussian component will be mapped to $[r_1 - s, r_1 + s]$ after scaling and offset, and a ground-truth value can be approached by a predicted component mean (from the closest reference value), without requiring the underlying linear layer to generate a large output (more details in \ref{app: reference values and scales}).
 We use a default of $K=5$ mixture components in the GMM layer to allow more flexibility in modeling the data distribution, and therefore $s=1$.
 Then, the corresponding reference values are set to be $\mathbf{r} = [-2, -1, 0, 1, 2]$.